vegaprotocol/specs/user-interface/6001-SORD-submit_orders.md

 - **must not** see a price input (<a name="6001-SORD-019" href="#6001-SORD-019">6001-SORD-019</a>)
 - **should** be warning if the market is in auction and the market order may be rejected (<a name="6001-SORD-052" href="#6001-SORD-052">6001-SORD-052</a>)

-... so I cen quickly submit an order without populating the ticket with elements I don't care about
+... so I can quickly submit an order without populating the ticket with elements I don't care about

 ## Pegged